General Directorate for Internal Security: Direction centrale du renseignement intérieur (DCRI)

 The fusion of the RG and the DST into the Direction centrale du renseignement intérieur (DCRI) was a wish held by Nicolas Sarkozy when he was France's Minister of the Interior.
 The change was officially launched by the Council of Ministers on 20 June 2007, shortly after the election of Sarkozy as President.
 Minister of the Interior Michèle Alliot-Marie, however, was reputedly reluctant regarding this fusion and ordered the General Director of the Police Nationale, Frédéric Péchenard, to undertake a study of the proposal.

 The creation of DCRI was announced on 13 September 2007 by Alliot-Marie.
 The founding texts of the DCRI were adopted 7 April 2008, to become effective 1 July 2008.

 A fraction of the former functionaries of the Renseignement général (General Intelligence, RG) were brought in from the Sub-Direction of General Information (SDIG) from the Central Direction of Public Security, represented in the departments of metropolitan France and in its overseas territories by the departmental services of General Information, in the care of the departmental directorates of Public Security.

 Bernard Squarcini, director of DST, was named head of the DCRI in 2008.
 He was assisted from the outset by two central adjunct directors, René Bailly, former functionary of the RG, and Patrick Calvar, former functionary of the DST.
 René Bailly then left the DCRI in the month of June 2009 to take leadership of the new direction of intelligence of the Paris police (DRPP), Patrick Calvar named director of intelligence of external security(DGSE) is replaced in his post at the beginning of 2010 by Frédéric Veaux, until then sub-director of the Central Directorate of the Judicial Police.

-One of the first media appearances of the new DCRI was the arrest of Julien Coupat in the context of the "Tarnac Affair".
+One of the first media appearances of the new DCRI was the arrest of Julien Coupat, one of the Tarnac Nine.

 In December 2008, the leadership of the DCRI made priority of surveilling an impending plot orchestrated by an Islamist in the region of Paris.

 By a decree of 31 May 2012, Patrick Calvar, former adjunct operational director of the DCRI and director of intelligence at the DGSE since 2009, was named central director of interior intelligence, replacing Squarcini.